urbit/urbit/WALLET.scratch.md

 ### Monitor addresses
 - nixt also stores next 50 addresses for each account.
 - every update-address call also checks those

+### make a payment
+* make payment
+  - get address
+  - on-agent gets return value, construct tx
+  - store tx (view or other command can get it)

 ::
 ++  send-address-update